Why Vitamin B3 AKA Niacin Has Big Potential For Acne (If Used Correctly)

 This is the process of melanosome transfer, and according to this study, topical niacin was able to decrease melanosome transfer by 35-68%.

 Vitamin B3’s hyperpigmentation powers differ starkly from other natural treatments.
 Licorice root inhibits the tyrosine enzyme which converts the amino acid tyrosine into melanin.
 Argan oil, a secret remedy for hyperpigmentation, inhibits both tyrosine and another melanin enzyme called doapachrome tautomerase.
-Niacin, meanwhile, had no effect on tyrosine, so if your long cherished dream in life is to get pearly white and immaculately even skin, then a combination of argan oil and topical niacin could be the ultimate solution.
+Niacin, meanwhile, had no effect on tyrosine, so if your long cherished dream in life is to get pearly white and immaculately even skin, a combination of argan oil and topical niacin could be perfect.

 Vitamin D – the greatest nutrient for a bright and glowing skin tone